 Further to your email of 20th February 2017, I am now writing to confirm the outcome of our investigation.

-You asked why one of the investment documents had been redacted if it belonged to you.
+You asked why the investment letter containing an update had been censored/redacted if it belonged to you.
 Unfortunately we only received one copy of this letter in the post from the investment company.
 The rest were, to the best of our knowledge, issued directly to investors.
-In order to protect our client’s personal data, the document was redacted and saved to file for future reference for all clients with that investment.
+In order to protect our client’s personal data, we covered the name and address and pension scheme name that was on the document and saved to file for future reference for all clients with that investment.

 You mention that Greg Hallam at Charterhouse Corporate Services told you that the pension scheme has changed bank four times.
 I would like to clarify that your pension scheme was established with a Barclays bank account.
 Due to unforeseen circumstances, Barclays decided to no longer provide bank accounts to SSAS schemes.
 As per their terms and conditions, they are not obliged to divulge their reasons behind this decision.
 At this stage we set up a relationship with Allied Irish Bank (GB).
 This is where your pension scheme account is now held.